ARPA-Network/BLS-TSS-Network/docs/issue fix/dkg-public-key-mismatch.md

     ```docker pull ghcr.io/arpa-network/node-client:latest```

-4. Start the Docker container by running the following command:
+4. Start the Docker container by running the command in [onboarding doc](/docs/eigenlayer-onboarding.md)
-    ```bash
-        docker run -d \
-        --name <name of your node> \
-        -v <path of config file>:/app/config.yml \
-        -v <path of DB folder>:/app/db \
-        -v <path of log folder>:/app/log \
-        --network=host \
-        ghcr.io/arpa-network/node-client:latest
-    ```

 ``Note``: If your database file is named differently than "data.sqlite", you need to rename it since by default node client looks for the "data.sqlite" file.

 #### For people without original DB file, please continue.

-5. After about 1 minute, you should expect to see "Node is registered with different dkg public key" error, search the log for the keyword "public_key"(or "DKGKeyGenerated") and copy the public key value.
+5. After about 1 minute, you should expect the program to exit with error log "Node is registered with different dkg public key", search the log for the keyword "public_key"(or "DKGKeyGenerated") and copy the public key value.
-6. Call the changeDkgPublicKey contract method manually with your generated public key.
+6. Call the `changeDkgPublicKey` contract method manually by `Node` account with your generated public key.
-7. Stop and re-run your node-client
+7. Re-run your node-client
+8. Generate the EIP1271 Operator signature for AVS registration with your `Asset` Account (for details, check our [onboarding doc](/docs/eigenlayer-onboarding.md))
-8. Generate a signature and call nodeActivate method to activate your node again
+9. Call `nodeActivate` method by `Node` account to activate your node again.
-8. You should now expect it to group correctly
+10. You should now expect it to group correctly